rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 - input has 5 elements without duplicates

 ### 4. Merge two sorted linked list (20pt)
 Implement a merge function to merge the given list into the calling list.
-Assuming values in both lists are ***Sorted***.
+Assuming values in both lists are ***Sorted in ascending order***.

 ```java
 public void mergeSorted(SingleLinkedList listToMerge) {